North America 1523: Spanish Consolidation in Mexico

 17–?
 Jul 1522 Capitulation of Michoacán▲

-In February 1522 a Spanish soldier accidentally stumbled upon the Tarascan village of Tajimaroa.
-Alerted by this, and a number of Spanish–Tarascan encounters which followed, Cortés sent in a force of 200 Spaniards and numerous Tlaxcalans under Cristobal de Olid.
-Olid swiftly captured the Tarascan Cazonci, Tangaxuán II, but kept him in power as a Spanish vassal.
+In February 1522 a Spanish soldier accidentally stumbled upon the Purépecha village of Tajimaroa.
+Alerted by this, and a number of Spanish–Purépecha encounters which followed, Cortés sent in a force of 200 Spaniards and numerous Tlaxcalans under Cristobal de Olid.
+Olid swiftly captured the Purépecha Cazonci, Tangaxuán II, but kept him in power as a Spanish vassal.

 ?
 Nov 1522–25 Jul 1523 Conquest of Colima▲

 In autumn of 1521 Cortés learned of the existence of the Kingdom of Colliman and sent a mission of three Spaniards there, who were rebuffed.
-The next year Cristóbal de Olid’s marched into neighboring Tarascan State, sending Juan Rodríguez de Villafuerte and half of his forces to invade Colliman but was defeated and forced to flee.
+The next year Cristóbal de Olid marched into the neighboring Purépecha Empire, sending Juan Rodríguez de Villafuerte and half of his forces to invade Colliman but was defeated and forced to flee.
 A second expedition under Gonzalo de Sandoval arrived at the end of March 1523, defeated and possibly killed King Colimotl, and founded the town of Colima in July.